omnetpp/omnetpp.org/download-items/omnetpp/omnetpp-602.md

   md5: 28822b9210e57b946f8bd09c701b855d

 ---
 This is a maintenance release of omnetpp-6.0.
 This release contains updated JRE and Eclipse dependencies for the IDE to fix several crashes with recent Gtk library versions on Linux.
-It also contains numerous fixes and enhancements to the simulation kernel, IDE, Qtenv and the python analysis packages.
+It also contains numerous fixes to the simulation kernel, Qtenv, and the Analysis Tool and the NED Documentation Generator in the IDE.

 Experimental AARCH64 based versions are available for [Linux](https://github.com/omnetpp/omnetpp/releases/download/omnetpp-6.0.2/omnetpp-6.0.2-linux-aarch64.tgz)